fighting-game-button-challenge (Fighting Game Button Challenge)

 Status

-- Pressing the correct button for the challenge earns you a score and displays the next challenge.
+- Pressing the correct button for the challenge earns a score and displays the next challenge

 - Features